Vision without Glasses: a safer alternative to laser eye surgery

 How does it feel?

 And he was right.
 The first couple of nights, I took several attempts to get the contacts in my eyes, then had to feel my way from bathroom to bedroom with my eyes closed because I couldn't bear the discomfort of opening them!
 And in the morning, my eyes were stuck together with gunk.
-But while I was lying in bed, it was easy to forgt about them and go to sleep - and within two or three days I could tolerate them enough to pop them in, then do other things such as brush my teeth or cleanse my face without wanting to scratch my eyes out.
+But while I was lying in bed with my eyes closed, I couldn't feel them and so they didn't disturb my sleep - and within two or three days I could tolerate them enough to pop them in and see my way to the bedroom without actually wanting to scratch my eyes out.

 Now.
-I'm so used to the lenses, I have even sat down and watched a late-night TV show while wearing them (I couldn't sleep that night!).
-That's not to say I'm not aware of them, but they're no longer uncomfortable with my eyes open.
-I now wear them on a two nights on / one night off schedule, and can even skip a night if I'm too drunk - er, I mean, tired.
+I'm so used to the lenses, I have even watched a short late-night TV show while wearing them (I couldn't sleep that night!).
+That's not to say they're comfortable, but they're tolerable with my eyes open.
+I now wear them on a two nights on / one night off schedule, and can even skip a night if I'm too tired.